 Of course, you can secure the network with a password so that no one else can use it, and with that done it will be much more secure – and in most cases much faster – than public Wi-Fi.
 And unlike tethering, it won’t drain your phone’s battery.

 While the EE 5G WiFi is designed primarily for travel, it can also work in your home or office if your Wi-Fi is down, or if for example you need a temporary Wi-Fi solution while waiting for permanent internet to get installed.
-It’s fast enough for this (assuming you have 5G coverage), and it can get up to 64 devices online.
+It’s fast enough for this (assuming you have 5G coverage), and it can get over 100 devices online.
 It’s also very quick and easy to get up and running.

 Setup